simontreny/micro-observables/README.md

 ## Introduction

 In Micro-observables, observables are objects that holds a value, representing **a piece of state** of your app.
-Listeners can **subscribe** to observables to get notified the its changes.
+Listeners can **subscribe** to observables to get notified when it changes.
 Observables can also be easily **derived** into new observables in order to build complex applications.

 Micro-observables works great in combination with React with the `useObservable()` hook or the `withObservables()` higher-order component.
 It allows to keep components in sync with the app's state and can be used as a simple yet powerful alternative to [Redux](https://redux.js.org) or [MobX](https://mobx.js.org).